yicjia/DeepQuantreg/README.md

     result.lower
     result.upper

-It prints our the C-index and MSE, but you can also get them by calling:
+You can get the prediction performance by calling:

     result.ci
     result.mse